-Shares are continuing to fall so this isn’t one I’m suggesting you buy now.
+Shares are still near 52-week lows so this isn’t one I’m suggesting you buy now.
 It’s more of a “wait and see” stock since I think the overall story is interesting and there will come a point at which the stock should stabilize, provided management is able to overcome some of the internal challenges.

 The backstory is that AxoGen was a 40% grower, and had guided to keep that streak going in 2018 and 2019, but ran into some issues with its sales force in the middle of 2018.
 That led to growth that was slower than expected, but still in the upper 30% range.
 It isn’t exactly a slow-growth story, but confidence has been dented and nefarious actors have jumped on the “down with AxoGen” bandwagon.

 However, AxoGen is retooling its sales strategy and bringing in some new leadership, so a shakeup here could be good long term.
 And if over the next six months the company looks poised to deliver 2019 revenue growth at or above guidance of 35%, and gross margins above 80%, along with some supplemental data points to help convince the market that the company is back on track, the stock could go on one heck of a run.

 The Best Small-Cap Medical Device Stocks for 2019

 These three stocks are a good place to start looking for small-cap medical device stocks that could outperform in 2019.
 They all carry their own risks, and if I had to choose just one I’d say Inogen represents the best buy of the group.